EMPOWERING WOMEN IN INDUSTRY

 She has a passion for speaking and motivating people to help themselves make this change in her life.

-Rebekah Mechtensimer, Director with Empowering Pumps & Equipment, started in her industry selling nuts, bolts, and washers.
+Bekah Mechtensimer, Director with Empowering Pumps & Equipment, started in the industrial industry selling nuts, bolts, and washers.
 From there, she moved up to a technical sales position for pumps, compressors, and pneumatic tools.
 When she wasn’t in the office selling; she was in the shop helping manufacturing with whatever was needed that day.
 Bekah joined the EP&E team in 2017 with a desire to grow in the industry.
-In her free time, you can find her hanging out with her pup or adventuring around at a show or music festival.
+In her free time, you can find her hanging out with her pup, Woodrow, or enjoying her favorite music - preferably at a festival!

 Kathy is a member of FSA, Empowering Women, Society Women Engineers (SWE), National Technical Association (NTA) and National Society of Black Engineers (NSBE)